Field Methods in Oceanographic Data Analysis at the Scottish Marine Institute

-The group will stay in dorm-like accommodations in the city of Oban, run by the Oban Backpackers Plus hostel.
-The rooms accommodate 2-4 students each, with shared bathrooms.
-There is free WiFi, continental breakfast, cooking facilities, and linen service.
+The group will stay in dorm-like accommodations in the city of Oban.
+The accommodations are run by the Oban Backpackers Plus hostel, and rooms accommodate two to four students each with shared bathrooms.
+Amenities include free Wi-Fi, continental breakfast, cooking facilities, and linen service.
 The hostel is within easy walking distance of the entire downtown.

-During class days, box lunches will be provided by the Marine Institute.
+During class days, box lunches are provided by SAMS.
 For dinner and weekend meals, students are free to enjoy the wide array of options available in Oban.

-Dr. Keiner is an Associate Professor of Physics and Physical Oceanography at Coastal Carolina University.
-He earned his Ph.D. in Marine Science from the University of Delaware, and was a post-doctoral researcher at NOAA before coming to CCU.
+Louis Keiner is an associate professor of physics and physical oceanography at Coastal Carolina University.
+He earned his Ph.D. in marine science from the University of Delaware, and was a post-doctoral researcher at NOAA before coming to CCU.
 His research focuses on using satellite sensors to observe and analyze processes in the coastal ocean.
-He has served as Director for CCU’s Center for Effective Teaching and Learning and as Chair of the Department of Chemistry and Physics.
+He has served as director for CCU’s Center for Effective Teaching and Learning and as chair of the Department of Chemistry and Physics.
 He regularly teaches both introductory and advanced physics, including Geophysical Fluid Dynamics and Remote Sensing.
-Dr. Keiner has also traveled extensively in Scotland, photographing the country (http://www.tsunamiphoto.com/scotland), and is happy to work with students on their travel photography skills.
+Keiner has also traveled extensively in Scotland, photographing the country (http://www.tsunamiphoto.com/scotland), and is happy to work with students on their travel photography skills.

 Department Physics and Engineering Science